Evilazaro/APIM-Accelerator/docs/getting-started/prerequisites.md

 ## 📋 Required Tools

-### Azure CLI
+### Azure Developer CLI
-The Azure CLI is required for all deployment scenarios.
+The Azure Developer CLI (azd) is the recommended tool for all deployment scenarios.

 **Installation:**
 ```bash